Blank verse refers to poetry that does not rhyme but follows a regular meter, most commonly iambic pentameter.

 Most blank verse in English is written in iambic pentameter: a traditional form of rising meter consisting of lines containing five iambic feet, or ten syllables.
-Shakespeare famously used iambic pentameter across his writings, such as in this excerpted monologue from Act One of Macbeth:
+Shakespeare famously used iambic pentameter across his writings, such as in this excerpt from the first soliloquy in Hamlet:

 O, that this too too solid flesh would melt,

 Thaw and resolve itself into a dew!